stratospheric-dev/stratospheric/README.md

 This comprehensive book teaches everything you need to know to get your Spring Boot application into production with AWS.

-Throughout the book, we incrementally build a real-world sample application with a focus on the following topics:
+Throughout the book, we incrementally build a real-world Spring Boot application with a focus on the following topics:

 **Infrastructure As Code**: